Configure Track Phases

 What is a Phase?

 A phase represents a distinct stage in your track's submission workflow.
-Each phase can have its own forms and review process.
-The system uses a simplified phase model where each paper tracks its current phase independently.
+Each phase can have its own forms, review process, and deadlines.
+Each paper tracks its current phase independently.

 Key Principles: